-As a result, the $P{max,available}$ expresses how much capacity a unit can provide at any given quarter hour, whereas the Daily Schedule represents the amount that actually will be provided.
 This allows Elia to use both metrics to distinguish between Proven and Unproven Availability.
-The total Available Capacity is set by the $P{max,available}$ .
-The proportion that is actually delivered according to the Daily Schedule is considered as Proven Availability, any remaining part is viewed as Unproven Availability.
+The total Available Capacity is set by the $P{max,available}$.
+The proportion that is actually delivered as per the Measured Power is considered as Proven Availability, any remaining part is viewed as Unproven Availability.
 This is also illustrated in Figure 11:

-&lt;sup>5 Terms and Conditions of the Outage Planning Agent
+6 Terms and Conditions of the Outage Planning Agent